ElevenLabs

 The Source Recording

 The single biggest determinant of clone quality is the source recording.
-ElevenLabs requires a minimum of 1 minute of audio.
-I use 3–5 minutes on every professional clone.
-Here's why and how.
+ElevenLabs requires a minimum of one minute of audio, but the minimum is not the target: I record three to five minutes for every professional clone.
+Here's why, and how.

 What to record: